Hexagonal Architecture With Spring Boot

 public interface OrderingCoffee {

-Order updateOrder(UUID orderId, Order order);
+Order updateOrder(UUID orderId, Location location, List<LineItem> items);

 void cancelOrder(UUID orderId);